ibrahimelhadeg/blog/source/_posts/imperative-vs-declarative-programming.md

 And here is where Object Oriented programming comes into the picture.
 Neither of these statements will make sense until we understand what object-oriented programming is all about.

-The real debate is not the merits of procedural vs. functional programming methods, but rather the merits of functional vs. object-oriented programming methods.
+The real debate is not the merits of procedural vs. functional programming methods, but rather the merits of functional vs. object-oriented programming methods, and furthermore, why are we comparing them?

 ### Two Camps

 On the web, although improving, there is a clear "us vs. them" mentality when it comes to functional vs. object-oriented programming.
 One camp believes OOP is the way forward while the other camp doesn't believe it is "pure" enough.
 Despite this, you'd have a hard time finding an Object-Oriented system that doesn't include some sort of functional programming in it!
 There are subtleties you could compare, but good code isn't about picking one or the other.
-Good code is about knowing _when_ to use each type of programming!
+Good code is about knowing _when_ to use each type of programming.

 ## Why use OOP?